nhsx/skunkworks-long-stayer-risk-stratification/training/README.md

 and assumes they have equal weighting; as the number of categories increases, the CDF trends toward the mean CDF.

 This then allows a number of days / risk category to be produced based on the CDFs with a given confidence.
-By fixing the confidence vaue, for example at 95%, we can predict with a fixed (e.g., 5%) error what the likely maximum stay is.
+By fixing the confidence value, for example at 95%, we can predict with a fixed (e.g., 5%) error what the likely maximum stay is.

 As with the LoS model, there are tunable parameters to the training: